 He has also helped lead the Patriots to the postseason for a Mason-record four-straight seasons -including NCAA berths in 2008 and 2011.
 In 2011, the team defeated Villanova to advance to the third round of the NCAA Tournament, earned a regular-season CAA title and posted a school-record tying 27 wins.
 In 2009, he helped Mason to an NIT bid and its second-straight 20-win season, and in 2008, Caputo helped the Patriots to their second-highest win total in school history as they beat nationally-ranked Kansas State and won the CAA title for the first time since 2001.

 A native of Elmhurst, N.Y., Caputo is a 2002 graduate of Westfield (Mass.)
-State College with a degree in finance and economics.
-He was a four-year letterwinner as a point guard for the Division III Owls, and served as captain and earned the team's Outstanding Contributor Award as a senior.
-A 1998 graduate of Archbishop Molloy High School - Larranaga's alma mater, he too played for legendary head coach Jack Curran.
+State University with a degree in finance and economics.
+He was a four-year letterwinner as a point guard for the Division III Owls, and served as captain and earned the team’s Outstanding Contributor Award as a senior.
+A 1998 graduate of Archbishop Molloy High School - Larrañaga’s alma mater - Caputo, too, played for legendary head coach Jack Curran.

-Caputo and his wife Julie (Nissenbaum) welcomed their daughter, Lily, in August 2014.
+Caputo and his wife Julie have one daughter, Lily.